CULTURE

 Packages of chocolate and strawberry Galbo on grocery shelves

 If you're looking for a hearty, satisfying chocolate snack, Galbo is the way to go.
 These thick pellets of aerated chocolate are actually quite dense, perfect for a quick decadent treat.
-All the flavors I've tried, like caramel and royal milk tea, have been spot on!
+Caramel and royal milk tea flavors come highly recommended.

 Bonus: Try Japanese pudding, or purin, too!